vue-vine/vue-vine/packages/docs/specification/basics.md

 We'll talk about all the basic concepts of Vue Vine in this chapter.

+Before start using it, you're supposed to know the following conventions:

+- Vine was designed to only support Vue 3 and Vite.
+- Vine only supports TypeScript, JavaScript users may not have full experience.
+- Vine targets to ESM only, `require` is not supported.

 ## File extension

 Vine uses `.vine.ts` as the file extension, so you know that you're actually writing TypeScript, any valid grammar in TypeScript is also valid for Vine.